aadilmallick/my-notes-docusaurus/docs/chrome-extensions/01-intro.md

   - `default_title` : default title of the chrome extension
   - `default_popup` : file to render for the popup.

+A popup can access all chrome APIs and is just another extension process.
+However, as opposed to service workers, a popup can also access all standard browser APIs like LocalStorage as `window` is defined on it.

 ### Options Page

 You can specify an options page by going into the `manifest.json` and specifying a file in the `options_page` key.